 In the past, I have participated in a cookie exchange (which is fun since we bring a dozen cookies for each person participating and come home with a nice variety of cookies), but since we moved, I doubt I'll be doing one this year.

-However, we have some staples that I love to make for my family each year – fudge, shortbread with Nutella on top, and homemade cinnamon rolls for Christmas breakfast.
+However, we have some staples that I love to make for my family each year - fudge, chocolate-dipped shortbread cookies, toffee, and homemade cinnamon rolls for Christmas breakfast.
 My kids actually like to decorate cookies, so I need to figure out either a gingerbread house for them to decorate or make some shaped sugar cookies.
-It’s a fun activity for them to do during Christmas break (and the rest of the family enjoys the fruits of their labor!).
+It's a fun activity for them to do during Christmas break (and the rest of the family enjoys the fruits of their labor!).

 What about you?
 Do you like to bake during the holidays?